Murder of Breck Bednar

 Breck David LaFave Bednar (17 March 1999 – 17 February 2014) was an English-American teenager from Caterham, Surrey, who was murdered by 18-year-old Lewis Daynes on 17 February 2014, at Daynes' flat in Grays, Essex.
 Bednar knew Daynes only through online gaming and had never met him in person until he visited Daynes' flat on the day of the murder.
 Daynes pleaded guilty and was sentenced to life imprisonment with a minimum term of 25 years.

 Victim

 Breck Bednar was born on 17 March 1999.
-He was a student at St Bede's School in Redhill, Surrey, and a member of 135 Squadron Air Training Corps, also in Redhill.
+From 2010 to 2012, he had attended Caterham School and in 2014 was a student at St Bede's School in Redhill, Surrey, and a member of 135 Squadron Air Training Corps, also in Redhill.
 He attended St John the Evangelist church in Caterham.
 Bednar's mother described him as relaxed and warm-hearted, playing video games online with many friends after school and passionate about computing.
 He enjoyed creative play growing up.

 Bednar's parents, Barry Bednar and Lorin LaFave, were born in the United States.
 The family moved to England three years before his birth, due to Barry's job as an oil trader and shipping consultant requiring him to move.
 Lorin is a teaching assistant.
 In 2014, the Evening Standard reported that the family lived with their three children – Bednar's younger siblings – in a family home in Caterham.